 We were briefed about some peculiarities to the road.
 For example, although driving in Bolivia is always on the right side of the road, Death Road has a rule that uses the left side of the road.

-We don’t entirely understand it, but apparently, this somehow makes sense so that it is easier for cars traveling up Death Road to be on the left.
+We don’t entirely understand the rationale.
+It was explained that driving on the left makes it easier for cars traveling up Death Road.
 It supposedly gives them a better view of the car’s tires when passing oncoming traffic.

-But the left-hand side for those of us cycling down Death Road, is the same side as that steep drop-off!
-So we were surprised to learn that we would be cycling on the edge of the cliff side of the Death Road.
+But the straddling the left-hand side for those of us cycling down Death Road, means that we are riding on the same side as that steep drop-off!
+We were surprised to learn that we would be cycling on the edge of the cliff side of the Death Road, rather than the seemingly right side.
 Our natural inclination is to drive on the right, which is further fueled by the fact that there is a scary-as-hell death-drop on the left.
-Yet, it is this left-hand side of Death Road that you are to ride on.
+Yet, it is this left-hand side of Death Road that you are supposed to ride on.
 Gulp!

 Off we went though.
 The bike ride down this infamous Death Road began as frightening as we had imagined.
 We cautiously hugged the brakes and tried to stay towards the middle of the road rather than the flirt with death on the left side.